-You must make it absolutely clear than any such warranty, support, indemnity or liability obligation is offered by You alone, and You hereby agree to indemnify the Initial Developer and every Contributor for any liability incurred by the Initial Developer or such Contributor as a result of warranty, support, indemnity or liability terms You offer.
+You must make it absolutely clear than any such warranty, support, indemnity or liability obligation is offered by You and You hereby agree to indemnify the Initial Developer and every Contributor for any liability incurred by the Initial Developer or Contributor as a result such of indemnity warranty, support. or liability terms You offer.